vtramo/rtl-mc/README.md

    --nogap           NO GAP experiment with k alternating steps and max time t.
-Example: --nogap 2 20. [nargs: 2] --existential     compute the set of points from which there exists a trajectory that satisfies φ (default) --universal       compute the set of points from which every trajectory satisfies φ --direct-ltl      discretize the RTLf formula directly into LTL in a single step.
+Example: --nogap 2 20. [nargs: 2] --existential     compute the set of points from which there exists a trajectory that satisfies φ (default) --universal       compute the set of points from which every trajectory satisfies φ --mc              Check if a given point x ∈ ℝⁿ is the source of a trajectory in the polyhedral system that satisfies the temporal formula φ.
+For --existential, checks if some trajectory from the point satisfies φ.
+For --universal, checks if all trajectories from the point satisfy φ.
+Specify all system variables with integer values (e.g., [x=1, y=2, z=3]).
+   --direct-ltl      discretize the RTLf formula directly into LTL in a single step.
    --low             minimal optimizations during automaton construction (fast, default) --medium          moderate optimizations during automaton construction